Frequently Asked Questions

 How does the public get involved?

 The public is informed of the entire process through publications in the Federal Register, as well as the posting of all public documents on the Federal Docket Management System: www.regulations.gov.
 The National Environment Policy Act (NEPA) process, as well as other Federal statutes (e.g., the Coastal Zone Management Act) also provides for public participation.
 Each Federal Register notice will indicate opportunities for public involvement.
 The public is able to participate in the initial scoping meeting to determine which potential impacts are most important to consider during the NEPA process.
-Following issuance of a draft Environmental Impact Statement, or an Environmental Assessment, the public is able to comment as well as attend public hearings.
+Following issuance of a draft Environmental Impact Statement, or an Environmental Assessment, the public can comment on the environmental documents as well as attend public hearings.
 The final environmental report will include responses to public and agency comments.

 LNG, or liquefied natural gas, is natural gas in liquid form.
-Natural gas is cooled at an onshore terminal, a pipeline liquefaction facility, or a ship with a liquefaction system until it is liquefied at minus 260 degrees Fahrenheit (-161 degrees Celsius) for transport via highway, rail, or vessel.
+Natural gas is cooled at an onshore (or offshore) liquefaction facility, or onboard a special purpose built ship with a liquefaction system until it is liquefied at minus 260 degrees Fahrenheit (-161 degrees Celsius) for transport via highway, rail, or vessel.
 Upon reaching its destination, LNG may be heated and vaporized back into natural gas for use by the consumer.

 What are the different types of vaporization technologies that are commonly used to process LNG?